trys/trysv4/content/blog/basil.md

 ## Classic form POSTs

-Rather than use AJAX and JSON requests, I ended up going old school and use form POSTs and redirects for the data exchange.
+Rather than use AJAX and JSON requests as is the usual approach in this decade, I ended up going old school and use form POSTs and redirects for the data exchange.
 This meant I could start from a base of solid HTML, without worrying about requests from JavaScript.
 It might not be quite as seamless having full page refreshes, but given most users will only see one form in the whole flow, it doesn't harm the experience.

 Deciding when to add complexity, and when to hold back, is another skill that's worth honing.
 So regularly do we reach for the shiny tool, when the slightly dusty one will do just fine.
 Even in modern tools, like Vue.js, there's still plenty of power in the humble `<form>` and 302 redirect.

 ## Design

-> I'm not a designer, but I do love Christmas
+> I'm not a designer, but I do love Christmas.

 With those credentials out the way, I decided to have a crack at designing this site.
 [Creative Market](https://creativemarket.com/) was my biggest friend on this project.
 There are so many über talented individuals on that platform.
 As soon as I stumbled upon these creatures, I fell in love.